-Our stores are currently supported by twelve distribution centers located strategically throughout our geographic footprint, including our newest distribution center in Bethel, Pennsylvania which began shipping in January 2014.
+Our stores are currently supported by twelve distribution centers located strategically throughout our geographic footprint.
+We have also broken ground on our 13th distribution center in San Antonio, Texas which we expect to be operational by the end of 2015.
 We lease additional temporary warehouse space as necessary to support our distribution needs.
 Over the past few years we have made significant investments in facilities, technological improvements and upgrades, and we continue to improve work processes, all of which increase our efficiency and ability to support our merchandising and operations initiatives as well as our new store growth.
 We continually analyze and rebalance the network to ensure that it remains efficient and provides the service our stores require.
-See "- Properties" for additional information pertaining to our distribution centers.
+See "-Properties" for additional information pertaining to our distribution centers.

 Most of our merchandise flows through our distribution centers and is delivered to our stores by third-party trucking firms, utilizing our trailers.
-Our agreements with these trucking firms are based on estimated costs of diesel fuel, with the difference in estimated and current market fuel costs passed through to us.
+During 2014, the entire trucking industry experienced driver capacity issues and these shortages affected our transportation costs.
+Further, our agreements with trucking firms are based on estimated costs of diesel fuel, with the difference in estimated and current market fuel costs passed through to us.
+In late 2014, we began to see a decline in global oil prices which had a corresponding effect on the price of diesel fuel.
 The costs of diesel fuel are significantly influenced by international, political and economic circumstances.
-If fuel price increases were to arise for any reason, including fuel supply shortages or unusual price volatility, the resulting higher fuel prices could materially increase our transportation costs.
+If fuel price increases were to occur for any reason, including fuel supply shortages or unusual price volatility, the resulting higher fuel prices could materially increase our transportation costs.